Lady Day at Emerson's Bar and Grill

-Lady Day at Emerson's Bar and Grill is a musical with music by Lanie Robertson, recounting some events in the life of Billie Holiday.
-The play premiered in 1986 at the Alliance Theatre in Atlanta, Georgia, and soon played Off-Broadway.
-The play opened on Broadway in 2014.
+Lady Day at Emerson's Bar and Grill is a play with music featuring several of Billie Holiday's most famous songs.
+The play was written by Lanie Robertson and recounts some events in the life of Holiday.
+It premiered in 1986 at the Alliance Theatre in Atlanta, Georgia, and soon played Off-Broadway.
+The play opened on Broadway in 2014, and also played in London's West End in 2017.